Saksham-Narang/Saksham-Narang/README.md

 - **Deep Learning Workshop**: From Foundation to Cutting-Edge Techniques by UPES Dehradun

 ### 💻 Projects
+- **Multi-Model Landslide Prediction System**: Developing a system that integrates various predictive models to enhance landslide early warning and risk mitigation strategies.
-- **Gait Analysis for Biometric Authentication**: Developing an AI/ML system for biometric authentication based on gait patterns.
+- **Gait Analysis for Biometric Authentication**: Developed an AI/ML system for biometric authentication based on gait patterns.
 - **Active Vita: Health and Fitness Web Application**: A comprehensive web application focused on health and fitness tracking.
 - **Food Ordering Website**: Creating an intuitive and user-friendly food ordering platform.
 - **Contact Management System**: Building a robust system for managing contacts efficiently.